Entrenamiento

 The tapering phase not only requires meticulous training planning, but also an optimized nutritional strategy that supports recovery and peak performance goals.

-Our GLYCOGEN range is the only recovery product developed by sports nutritionists that allows you to recover based on your weight to help achieve maximum recovery.
+Our GLYCOGEN range is the only recovery product developed by sports nutritionists that allows you to recover according to your weight to help you achieve maximum recovery.

-Additionally, dietary adjustments are crucial to complement the reduction in training volume and intensity , ensuring the athlete is in peak physical and mental condition to compete.
+In addition, dietary adjustments are crucial to complement the reduction in training volume and intensity , ensuring that the athlete is in their best physical and mental condition to compete.

 Strategic hydration

-Hydration plays a vital role in an athlete's preparation, directly influencing muscle function and cognitive performance .
-During tapering, it's essential to maintain adequate hydration, adjusting fluid intake to individual needs and the lower training volume.
+Hydration plays a vital role in athletic preparation, directly influencing muscle function and cognitive performance .
+During tapering, it is essential to maintain adequate hydration, adjusting fluid intake to individual needs and the reduced training volume.

 Monitoring urine color and body weight can serve as a guide to ensure optimal hydration .